milesstanfield/ng2mean/README.md

 ```

-# Bootstrap your angular app with
+# Bootstrap your angular app with angular-cli
 ``ng new <your-app-name> && cd <your-app-name>``